-Only ten spots are available, so apply now!!
+Only ten spots are available!

 The Engage Edmonton program is facilitated with the support of Residence Life’s Service Learning Intern.
-The Service Learning Intern coordinates and leads the Engage Edmonton events and also serves as a great resource for students looking to organize volunteer opportunities or educational social issue events for their communities.
+The Service Learning Intern coordinates and leads the Engage Edmonton events and also serves as a great resource for students looking to organize volunteer opportunities or educational social activism events for their communities.